+(iv) You ought to show respect towards elders and affection respect towards elders and affection towards

+youngsters.

-- (iv) You ought to show respect towards elders and affection towards youngsters. - (v) To st ay healt h, you must exercise regularly. - (vi) You should take a walk, ever y mor ning. - (vii) You must not stand on your head. - (viii) As he has a cold, he should to go to bed.
+(v) To stay health, you must exercise regularly.

+(vi) You should take a walk, every morning.

+(vii) You must not stand on your head.

+(viii) As he has a cold, he should to go to bed.

-2. Use should/ must/ ought to appropriately in the following sentences.
+2. Use sl nould/must t/ought to appropr riately in the following sentences.

+(i) esnot throw stones.

+(ii) e your feet before coming into the house, especially

+' ' during the

-- (i) People who live in glass houses not throw stones. - (ii) You wipe your feet before coming into the house, especially during the rains. - (iii) You do what the teacher tells you. - (iv) The pupils were told that they write more neatly. - (v) Sign in front of a park; You not walk in the grass. - (vi) You be ashamed of your self having made such a remark. - (vii) He left home at 9 o'clock.
-He Be here any minut e. - (viii) "What ever happened to the chocolate cake?"
+(iii) • what the teacher tells you.

+(iv) The pupils were told that they write more neat (v) Sign in front of a park; You not walk in the grass

+(vi) ashamed of yourself having made such a remark.

+(vii) e Be here any minute.

+(viii) chocolate cake?"
 "How I know?
+I

+(, have just

+(i) should (ii) must

+(ii (iv) should

+(v) (vi) ought to

+(v) (vii) (viii) should

+(VII)) Siloulu (VIII) SHOULD

+2 Two o r mara sin ale centences can he combined to form a single contance

-I have just arrived." - (i) should (ii) must - (iii) must (iv) should - (v) must (vi) ought to - (vii) should (viii) should - 3.
-Two or more single sentences can be combined to form a single sentence.
+Э. Two or more single sentences can be combined to form a single sentence.
 Read the following.

+with myself.
+This contange is in fact a combination of

 I made an effort and was pleased with myself.
-This sent ence is in fact a combination of two sent ences.
+This sentence is in fact a combination of

+two sentences.

-- ♦ I made an effort. - I was pleased with myself.
+I made an effort.
+I was pleased with myself.

+· V 1 was pleased with mysen.

 Now read this sentence.